typpo/blog/source/_posts/2014-07-13-better-code-navigation-on-github.markdown

 So we can jump around in a file easily, but what about stuff in other files?

 I decided to use GitHub's built in code search and integrate it more directly into the code browser.

-Now, clicking on a token will search for it across your current project:
+Now, clicking on a token will search for it across your current project.
+Search results are shown in the bottom third of the page:

 {% img center https://i.imgur.com/QsFJAB4.png %}

+GitHub's code search leaves something to be desired (for example, it only returns one result per file).
+But overall it is an extremely useful tool.
+I think CodeNav adds an enormous amount of practical utility to code search, which is currently siloed on its own page.